colbyhemond/colbyhemond-me-site/_posts/installing-node.md

 status: published
 date: '2022-06-10T12:00:00.000Z'
 tags: [nodejs, development]
-summary: How to install Node.js on your computer to make things less annoying in the future.
+summary: How to install Node.js using node version manager.
 ---
 The best way to install node is using a version manager.
 Specifically `nvm` (node version manager).